fossabot/quickhint/README.md

 ### What is quickhint ?
-`quickhint is a c++14 implementation of autocompletion algorithm that provides fastest response possible.`
+`quickhint is a c++14 implementation of autocompletion algorithm that provides fastest response possible.
+I am using recurrent neural networks to detect possible matches.`